Phanerophthalmus cf. paulayi

 measured 9 by 6 mm.
 The mass was attached by an adhesive surface and

-hatched in four days.
+hatched in four days in the laboratory.

 Maui, Oahu, French Frigate Shoals and Midway: widely distributed in the